deepalidhebe/devops-learning-journey/Day7-9/README.md

 - Automating AWS tasks with CLI, CloudFormation, and boto3.
 - Understanding why automation is essential for scaling DevOps workflows.

-## Special Thanks to Abhishek Veermalla
+## Special Thanks to Abhishek Veeramalla

 ---